Lower Platte River

 Additional Information : Park Pass ( per vehicle )is required on the Lower Platte River

-The Lower Platte River Trip is in the Sleeping Bear Dunes National Lakeshore, therefore a Park Pass is required for recreating on the river.
+The Lower Platte River Trip is in the Sleeping Bear Dunes National Lakeshore, therefore a National Park Service Pass is required for recreating on the river.
 As a service to our guests and the National Park, The Trading Post sells the required pass.
 You can purchase a $20 pass ( good for 7 days ) or a $40 pass that is good for 1 year from the month you purchase it.
 These passes are good for anywhere within the Sleeping Bear Dunes National Lakeshore.
 This section of the river gets very busy and the lots fill up fast so parking along the shoulder of the road is necessary.

 A Park Pass is NOT required for the Upper Platte River trip as this section is not located within the property of the National Lakeshore.